-Located between California, Nevada, and Arizona, Laughlin, Nevada is in the southern tip of Nevada 90 miles south of Las Vegas.
+If you are planning a trip to Las Vegas, consider passing through Laughlin, Nevada, located between California, Nevada, and Arizona, on the southern tip of Nevada, just 90 miles south of Las Vegas.
 Situated on the Colorado River, Laughlin is a quieter version of Las Vegas with its desert views and eight glittery casino resorts.
 The picturesque Colorado River affords opportunities for water sports, evening river cruises, and waterfront dining.
 This underrated US city is all the glitz and glam of Las Vegas without the crowds and high prices.
 Live like a high roller for less in Laughlin.

 Considered America’s original seaside resort, Cape May is located on the southern tip of New Jersey on the Cape May Peninsula.
 Victorian-style buildings dot the beautiful beaches and promenades in this picture perfect postcard town.
 The highly walkable town is best explored on foot or bicycle.
 After a day at the beach, browse the shops along Washington Street Mall, which is a five-minute walk from the beach.
 While Cape May can get crowded in the summertime, it’s a year-round destination with special events and activities in each season.